 One of the largest schools in the country with 13 schools and colleges, the University of Texas at Austin is home to a number of highly-ranked graduate programs.
 These are housed in the McCombs School of Business, the School of Nursing, and the Cockrell School of Engineering, to name a few.

-At the University of Texas at Austin, you’ll find one of the very best Master of Arts in economics.
+At the University of Texas at Austin, you’ll find one of the very best master’s in economics.
 This program is STEM-designated and offers a rigorous, hands-on curriculum with quantitative training in economics.
 One of the top-ranked terminal master’s programs in economics in the country, the degree can be completed in as little as 10 months.

 You don’t have to have a background in economics in order to apply for admission to this program.
 While some exposure to the discipline can be helpful, beginners are encouraged and welcome to apply.